 Legislation requires employees to try everything within their power to eliminate hazards in workplaces.
 As most employers or safety (HSE/HSQE) manager know, elimination or substitution is not always an option.
 There are situations in which people have to work at height.
 This is when we look at the second option in the hierarchy.

-ANSI Fall protection measures
+ANSI fall protection measures

 ANSI’s second level of protection consists of passive, also called collective, fall protection measures.
 Passive fall protection measures are static in nature and users do not have to interact with the system to ensure their safety.
 Guardrails are an example of collective fall protection measures.